ncatlab/nlab-content/pages/3/1/2/4/24213/content.md

 ## Idea

-Note: This page is an update of a page initially posted on the wiki of the special year on Univalent Foundations at IAS in 2012-13.
+> Note: This page began on the homotopy type theory personal web as an update of a page initially posted on the wiki of the special year on Univalent Foundations at IAS in 2012-13.
+It was then posted to the main nLab web on 2022-06-09 when the homotopy type theory web was depreciated.
+This page is currently under revision since a lot of information on this page is out of date, with many dependent type theories developed in the past decade where one can construct semi-simplicial types.

+> The idea is that this page should contain a brief comment that it is unknown how to construct semi-simplicial types in vanilla [[Martin-Löf type theory]] / [[homotopy type theory]], and then detailed descriptions on how semi-simplicial types are defined in various extensions of MLTT/HoTT, such as [[Homotopy Type System]], [[two-level type theory]], [[parametric dependent type theories]] such as [[cubical type theory]] and [[displayed type theory]], [[simplicial type theory]], etc.

+> Right now, the situation is entirely reversed.
+There is a lot of description that it is unknown how to construct semi-simplicial types in MLTT/HoTT, and brief comments that it is possible to construct semi-simplicial types in various extensions of MLTT/HoTT.

 One interesting open problem (considered by [[Vladimir Voevodsky]] and others): define _[[semi-simplicial object|semi-simplicial]]_ types in Homotopy Type Theory.